davidthewatson/davidthewatson.github.io/src/index.md

 I've organized this site simply to make navigation easy.
 At the top you'll find quick links into the content on-site: essays, about, and my resume.
 At the bottom, you'll find social links: github, linkedin, stackoverflow, and hackernews.

 I'm not a fan of social media having quit facebook, twitter, and most of the rest roughly ten years ago.
 What remains are the few social sites that provide value.

 At least half of the social media startups have been acquired my Microsoft, but my experience has been that value has returned to Microsoft just as soon as Satya Nadella took the helm.

-Don't get me started about Ballmer.
-I've focused a third of my career building software in C++ on Windows when Bill was still driving, then two thirds on Linux and Python, with some Ruby and C++ for good measure while Ballmer was just a backseat senile delinquent.

 Fortunately now, I can find a Unix CLI whether I'm working on Linux, Mac, or Windows.
 There's not a day I'm not grateful for WSL2.

+Despite the fact that I run on Linux or Mac when given the choice, I don't miss having to deal with the mess that was Unix emulation on Windows prior to the current generation post-WSL2.

 #### past
 I'm a kid from a tiny town near <a href="https://en.wikipedia.org/wiki/Pittsburgh">Pittsburgh</a> called <a href="https://en.wikipedia.org/wiki/Fallston,_Pennsylvania">Fallston</a>.